Grants and Scholarships

 Albion College Off-Campus Programs (OCP) Grant

 Grants of up to $1,500 are awarded to students demonstrating financial need.
 (Please check with the Office of Financial Aid to determine your eligibility.)
 Applications for these competitive awards are also weighted by other factors such as program location (domestic or abroad), whether off-campus study is a requirement of the student's major, grade point average, and the quality of the application essay.
 Please do not submit your OCP application essay.
-Grant applications for the 2015 spring semester are due on Monday, November 10th by 5 p.m.
+Grant applications for the spring semester or 2017 are due on Friday, November 18 by 5pm.

 Kim Tunnicliff Endowment